Abhiruchi Sports Day

 Abhiruchi Sports Day, also known as Abhiruchi Krira Divas, is the state sports day of Assam which has been held annually on 3 September since 1984.
 It commemorates the achievements of Bhogeswar Baruah, the first Assamese sportsperson to win the Arjuna Award, and exists to celebrate the success of sportspersons, encourage young athletes and promote sports in the state.
 Thousands participate in the events and activities held annually, and the day has been attended by various athletes and political figures.

 History and context

 Bhogeswar Baruah

 Bhogeswar Baruah is an Indian athlete.
 He began his athletics career through his entry to the Indian Army Corps of Electronics and Mechanical Engineers (EME).
 He made his first national athletics appearance in 1963 and in the subsequent few years he became the Indian national champion in the 800 metres.
 At the 1966 Asian Games, Baruah won gold in the 800 metres by running a time of 1:49.4, setting a new Asian Games record.
 In the 1970 Asian Games, he won a silver medal in the 4 x 400 metres relay.

 Baruah was awarded the Arjuna Award in 1966, becoming the first Assamese recipient of the award.
-He has since received numerous awards, including the Lachit award in 2015 and the Bir Chilarai Award in 2019.
-He is widely regarded as a state icon and sporting legend in Assam.
+He also received the Lachit award in 2015 and the Bir Chilarai Award in 2019.